 Think carefully before securing other debts against your home.
 Your home may be repossessed if you do not keep up repayments on your mortgage or any other debt secured on it.

-Some lenders may accept you if you've worked there for three months or less.
+Some lenders may accept you if you've worked in your role for at least three months.
 But some mortgages are only available if you've been in your job for more than three years.

-It depends on the lender's acceptance criteria - their rules on who they are happy to give a mortgage to - which includes your employment status, age, income and credit record.
+Ultimately, it will depend on the lender's acceptance criteria – rules on who they are happy to give a mortgage to – including your employment status, age, income and credit record.

-Although a new job can hurt your chances of getting a mortgage, a higher salary can lessen the impact because it increases what lenders think you can afford to borrow.
+Although a new job can hurt your chances of getting a mortgage, a higher salary could lessen the impact.
+This is because it increases your affordability calculation – you may even be able to borrow more.

-You need to prove your new salary, so ask your employer to confirm it in writing.
+You will need to prove your new salary, so ask your employer to confirm it in writing.

-Moving to a new job with lower pay means the amount you can afford towards mortgage payments will go down.
+Moving to a new job with lower pay means the amount you can afford to put towards mortgage payments will also decrease.

-If you have already started your application, let your lender know your new salary and make sure they can still offer you a mortgage.
+If you have already started your mortgage application, let your lender know your new salary to ensure they can still offer you a mortgage.